myfear/equi-scheduler/PRD.md

     * There must be a mechanism to assign a "teacher" role to a user.
     * Admins must have the ability to view a list of all users and delete them.

+### 3.5.
+Student Management

+* **Description:** This feature allows the admin to manage student records for riders like Alex.
+* **User Stories:**
+    * As an admin, I want to create and update student contact information.
+    * As an admin, I want to delete student profiles when they are no longer active.
+* **Acceptance Criteria:**
+    * The system must support a student profile with first name, last name, email, and phone number.
+    * A list of all students must be viewable with edit and delete options.

 **4. User Features**

 ### 4.1.
 Calendar Viewing